 Additionally, to take a look at credit card debt, you could use SoFi’s Credit Card Interest Calculator.
 Since credit card debt can be one of the most challenging debts to pay off, you might want to understand how much you are paying overall.

 This calculator shows roughly how much interest you could end up paying on your credit card debt and gives a broad estimate of when that debt could be paid off in full if you continue to make the same payments.

 Rent or Buy Calculator

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.
+SoFi Student Loan Refinance CLICK HERE for more information.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.